-This anti-anxiety mineral is one of the more common supplements.
+This anti-anxiety mineral is one of the more common supplements to help with anxiety and stress.
 A systematic review analysing nearly 20 different studies found that taking a magnesium supplement improved all measures of anxiety.
 Besides benefiting your stress and anxiety symptoms, magnesium has also been linked to improving symptoms of depression.

 That may be because your brain and nervous system need magnesium for proper brain function and to regulate neurotransmitters.

-An estimated 75% of people don’t get enough magnesium.
-If you choose to try magnesium supplements for anxiety, take them several hours before or after taking any other supplement.
+Estimates of magnesium deficiency range from 50% of the population up to 80% .
+If you choose to try magnesium supplements, take them several hours before or after taking any other supplement.
 The mineral may reduce how well your body absorbs other nutrients.

 Adult males age 30 or younger: 400 mg/day